solutioo365/.github/profile/README.md

 ## Repositories

-Most of our work here is in private repositorys, since it will probably be used on the AppSource Marketplace for BusinessClients, however cost-free apps or code-examples will be listed here soon.
+Most of our work here is in private repositorys, since it will probably be used on the AppSource marketplace for business clients, however open-source apps or code-examples will be listed here soon.

 ## Members